Highway (2014 Hindi film): Reception

-Critical reception

-Metacritic gives the film a score of 40 out of 100, based on 5 critics, indicating "mixed or average reviews".

 India

-Critic Srijana Mitra Das for The Times of India gave the film 3.5 stars out of 5 and stated, "Highway is not an easy ride.
-But it offers fresh breezes and new sights."
+Critic Srijana Mitra Das for The Times of India gave the film 3.5 stars out of 5 and stated, "Highway is not an easy ride, but it offers fresh breezes and new sights."
 For Mumbai Mirror, Rahul Desai wrote, "Highway makes for the kind of cinema we need, perhaps not something we entirely deserve.
 Even if you aren't moved by its unhurried simplicity, or do not agree with this review, I challenge you to resist an overwhelming urge to rush out after dark hoping to get kidnapped (or simpler, just take off) to the foothills of the Himalayas.
 In that itself, is the battle won by a film that strives for little more."
 He gave the film 4 out of 5.
 Critic Sonia Chopra for Sify gave 4 on 5 and said, "Maybe there's no need to intellectualize this beautiful bond and just savour it as it is.
 Just like the film.
-Do Not Miss!"
+Do not miss!"
 Assigning no rating yet positive critical review, at One India, Venkatesh Prasad stated, "Highway will be a special experience for you, especially if you like road movies.
 Film has some valid points about life in general.
 Watch it and you won't regret your decision."
 Saibal Chatterjee for NDTV gave the film 3 out of 5 and wrote, "Highway is a must watch as much for what it is as for what it isn't.
 It is not a typical romantic drama, nor an average love story.
 It is a road movie with a difference.
 Parmita Uniyal for Hindustan Times writes, "If you are stuck on the crossroads of life, take the Highway."
 The critic described the performance as, "Bhatt is still a 'student' in Bollywood, but can give a lesson or two to many.
 A natural performer, she nails it in a couple of scenes", whereas for Hooda she wrote, " He delivers a nuanced yet controlled performance.
 He perfects the Haryanvi accent to lend authenticity to his character.
 He's able to get into the skin of his character Mahabir Bhati.
 His character opens up and frees himself from the self-imposed shackles towards the end."